Relief Dollars are Here for You!

 - Students do not need to be eligible for Federal Student Aid to qualify for a Higher Education Emergency Relief grant

-- Students will need to be enrolled (enrollment level requirement to be determined) for the Fall 2021 semester
+- Students will need to be enrolled (enrollment level requirement to be determined) for the Fall 2021 or Spring 2022 semester

 - Students are given funding priority based on exceptional need calculated from their Free Application for Federal Student Aid (FAFSA) expected family contribution (EFC)